 What does the VAPH do?

-Can we help you choose the right support?
+Who can help you choose the right support?

 Who is entitled to benefit from the services of the VAPH?